Akshay-Jhijhautia/Git_Linux/linux/linux.md

 13. `head -n 10 <file name>` -> gives the first 10 lines of the file

-14. `|` -> pipe character, what ever is the result of first command is given as a input to second command. ex ls | grep -> result of ls is given as input to grep command.
+14. `|` -> pipe character, what ever is the result of first command is given as a input to second command. ex. ls | grep -> result of ls is given as input to grep command.

 15. `grep` -> used for string/substring matching/search.